Heat – Neil McCauley’s Gray Double-Breasted Suit

-This suit jacket is double-breasted with a 6×2 front, although McCauley wears it unbuttoned.
+This suit jacket is double-breasted with a traditional 6×2 front, although McCauley wears it unbuttoned.
 The rear is ventless, a common option on double-breasted suits, especially in the ’90s.
 Other details include 3-button cuffs, a welted breast pocket, and flapped hip pockets.
 Somewhat sloppily, McCauley occasionally allows the hip pocket flaps to be half-tucked.

 Go Big or Go Home

 Heat offers a cool neo-noir tour of LA, filmed in 65 locations without a single soundstage.
 On the evening following the armored truck heist, we follow Neil from the gang’s diner to a bookstore, a cafe, and finally back to his place for a late night romp fueled by lust and loneliness.

 The truckers’ diner where the gang officially breaks ties with Waingro was Johnie’s Broiler at 7447 Firestone Boulevard in Downey, about 12 miles southeast of downtown L.A.
 It stood for more than a decade after Heat, but it was demolished in January 2007.
 Bob’s Big Boy acquired the property two years later, luckily, and rebuilt the diner with its original 1958 plans, even salvaging some materials from Johnie’s.
 Now called Bob’s Big Boy Broiler and proudly part of the Big Boy franchise, you can visit the restaurant’s Facebook page and even catch sight of it in a few episodes of Mad Men.
 Evidently, the diner is a great place to grab a burger and check out some classic cars.